🏡 Step 1 • Get your baseline score

 House-as-a-System

 Heat, air, and moisture do not stay politely in one place.
 They move across connected surfaces—not just through furnaces or windows.
 Therefore, it makes sense to look at the house-as-a-system.
-A great starting point is the logic behind the Department of Energy (DOE) Home Energy Score.
-Whether you use the DIY version like our Green Home Predictor or upload an existing audit, both are based on the same underlying modeling logic.
-A home energy assessment usually sets a solid foundation for a good plan that can be implemented all at once or over time.
+A great starting point is the logic behind the Department of Energy's Home Energy Score (HES).
+Whether you use a DIY energy audit to get started or have an existing professional assessment like a HES, both are based on the same underlying modeling logic where the home is treated as one interconnected system.
+This assessment is the first step for a good plan that can be implemented all at once or over time.

 The sections below show you what to collect, why it matters, and how it connects to building science.
 Open one section at a time as you walk your home.
 Use a notebook or our Data Collection Form to record your findings first.

-📋 Part 1A: About This Home – Age, Size & Air Leakage
+📋 Part 1A: About This Home – Basic Snapshot

 📋 What You’ll Collect: